Grant County residents evacuated for fire at a potato factory

-A large fire and concerns over an explosion of an ammonia tank at a potato factory led to evacuations Thursday night in Grant County.
+A large fire at a potato factory, and concerns that an ammonia tank might explode, led to evacuations Thursday night in Grant County.

 The fire at the Washington Potato Company in Warden, southwest of Spokane in Grant County, prompted level 3 evacuations, authorities said.

-The county reported there were no injuries but the factory is a total loss.
+The county reported that there were no injuries, but the factory is a total loss.

 According to the Grant County Sheriff’s Office, the evacuation order for people living in the surrounding area was issued about 8:30 p.m.

-Residents were told to leave immediately due to possible risk of an anhydrous ammonia tank explosion.
+Residents were told to leave immediately due to possible risk of an anhydrous ammonia tank exploding.

 “This Level 3 notice means you should leave the area now.
 Do not delay,” the notice said.
 “Law enforcement officers will go door-to-door to notify persons in the level 3 area.”